justinethier/cyclone/docs/Lazy-Sweeping.md

 The other is the previous clear color, when we cooperate.
 We can't free objects of this color because the collector is tracing over them
 After tracing is finished, we would want to remove this color because at that point objects that still have it need to become garbage
 Globals (collector? who sets these?):

-static unsigned char gc_color_mark = 5;   // Black, is swapped during GC
-static unsigned char gc_color_clear = 3;  // White, is swapped during GC
-static unsigned char gc_color_purple = 1;  // There are many "shades" of purple, this is the most recent one

 Mutator data:
   // Data needed for heap GC